-- 3.1 We praise and reward children in a variety of ways: - Teachers give children specific praise. - Teachers operate a class reward system where credits are earned for the class as a whole. - Every week, two children from each class are nominated to receive Golden Awards which relate to the school's values.
-The awards are given out during whole school assemblies. - When a child's work or conduct is worthy of sharing with the head teacher they receive a postcard to take home to share the success with the family.
+- 3.1 We praise and reward children in a variety of ways: - Teachers give children specific praise. - Teachers operate a class reward system where credits are earned for the class as a whole. - Every week, two children from each class are nominated to receive Gold Awards which relate to the school's values.
+The awards are monitored and given out during whole school assemblies.